Need to know

 If you've ever shopped at Woolworths Online, you may have noticed that it's harder to compare the cost of some popular loose and packaged fruits and vegetables to find the best value for money.
 This is because the supermarket giant displays the costs for some loose produce per piece, but the price for packaged produce is shown per kilo.

-For example, the price of loose Packham pears is displayed at 67c/each, and the 1kg package of Packham pears is $3.50/kg.
-Without knowing the weight of the pears (which isn't displayed) it's impossible to calculate which format is cheaper.
+For example, at the time of writing, the price of loose Granny Smith apples is displayed at 86c/each, and the 1kg package is $4.90/kg.
+Without knowing the weight of the individual apples (which isn't displayed) it's impossible to calculate which format is cheaper.

 We asked Woolworths about this.
 A spokesperson told us, "For some individual pieces of fruit and vegetables the price is calculated using the same per kilogram price offered in store and an average weight per piece.
 This is regularly checked to ensure seasonal or supply variations are reflected in the average."

-You can choose to take Woolworths at their word, but if you like to be able to compare prices yourself to get the best value, it's going to be difficult when shopping with Woolworths Online.
+You can choose to take Woolworths at their word, but if you like to be able to compare prices yourself to get the best value (and save hundreds on your groceries over the course of a year), it's going to be difficult when shopping with Woolworths Online.

 We used a combination of online and instore shopping and compared loose and packaged items.